 - Refractive error.
 Glasses are prescribed when excessive blinking is caused by a refractive error like nearsightedness (myopia).

 - Strabismus.
 Sometimes glasses alone can straighten a child’s eyes.
-Other children need eye exercises or surgery to align the eyes.
+Other children need eye exercises or eye muscle surgery to align the eyes.

 - Habit tic.
 Excessive blinking from a tic usually doesn’t need treatment.
 Tics can take months to go away.
-Talk with your pediatrician to identify a trigger for your child’s tic.
-Tics can be made worse in times of stress or as a side effect of ADHD medications.
+Talk with your pediatrician to find what triggers your child’s tic.
+Tics are made worse by stress, fatigue, anxiety or as a side effect of ADHD medications.